Khosiyat/GeekyPinkers/model_document.md

  ```python3
         ordering = ['-date']
  ```
 ###### The `def __str__(self)`: method is a special method in a Django model class that defines how instances of the model should be represented as strings.
 This method is used primarily for human-readable representation, such as in the Django admin interface or when printing instances in Python.
 In this example, the `__str__` method is overridden in the Data Model class.
 The method returns the value of the field1 attribute as a string when an instance of the model is converted to a string.
-This is useful for making the representation more human-friendly, as you can see when you interact with instances in the Django admin or other parts of your code.
+This is useful for making the representation more human-friendly, as we can see when we interact with instances in the Django admin or other parts of our code.
  ```python3
     def __str__(self):
  ```
-######  When you convert an instance of Data Model to a string, it will return the value of the name field.
-This can be very helpful for identifying instances in a human-readable format, especially when working with the Django admin interface or when printing instances in your code.
+######  When we convert an instance of Data Model to a string, it will return the value of the name field.
+This can be very helpful for identifying instances in a human-readable format, especially when working with the Django admin interface or when printing instances in our code.
  ```python3
         return self.name
  ```